 To maximise your phone line, you need to ensure you have the clearest connection possible.
-Sadly there's little that can be done about the quality of the line once it's outside of your house (short of loads of digging and lawsuits), but there are ways to improve clarity indoors:
+Sadly there's little that can be done about the quality of the line once it's outside your house (short of loads of digging and lawsuits), but there are ways to improve clarity indoors.

-If after plugging the filter in your regular phone line becomes noisier, try plugging another filter into the first, or invest in better quality filters (available online for as little as £2).
+If after plugging the filter in your regular phone line becomes noisier, try plugging in a second filter, or invest in better quality filters (available online for as little as £2).